-Whitey Bluestein has 30 years in business development,
+Whitey Bluestein has more than 35 years in business development,

 building early-stage companies, growing new businesses, managing

 deals, and creating and managing ventures and alliances in the U.S.,

 Europe, Asia and Canada.
 Bluestein is a globally-recognized expert in mobile connectivity.
 For the last 20 years, he has advised companies in

 the wireless, telecoms, entertainment, energy and healthcare fields through his own firm, Bluestein & Associates, LLC.
 Increasingly, Bluestein has been taking on Board Advisory and Board of Director roles in addition to his strategy advisory work.

 Prior to returning to strategic advisor and deal-making, Bluestein was Executive Vice President for Corporate and

 Business Development at Visage Mobile, a San Francisco-based firm specializing

 providing private label wireless services to their customers.
 At Visage, he worked with The Walt Disney Company, including ESPN, on their mobile initiatives.
 When he left Visage Mobile, Disney immediately engaged him as a strategic advisor for global mobile opportunities.